 Prachi Makwana

-She is the only child in her family so it got lonely a lot of times.
-With time she got into the habit of being lonely and therefore started finding solace in nature, books, automobiles and music.
+She is the only child in her family, so it got lonely a lot of times.
+With time she got into the habit of being lonely and therefore started finding solace in nature, books, automobiles, and music.
 With an early diagnosis of mild ADD, getting interested in anything was a huge task in itself.
 An introvert at heart, books are the best friends that she could ask for.
-She is especially fond of thriller, mystery and detective stories and loves reading Agatha Christie, and Arthur Conan Doyle, along with various comic books.
+She is especially fond of thriller, mystery, and detective stories and loves reading Agatha Christie and Arthur Conan Doyle, along with various comic books.
 She loves hiking and going on nature trails with her bike.

-The increasing interest in watching different kinds of sports during the Olympics made her stronger in identifying the strategies and planning that different sports use.
+The increasing interest in watching different kinds of sports during the Olympics made her stronger in identifying the strategies and plans that different sports use.
 She was in awe of the strength and the mental capacities that the athletes have when they are on their stage to perform.

-Her target especially with her articles is not only to gain the facts about the topic but also to develop curiosity about the topics that are right in front of our eyes but not talked about enough.
+Her target, especially with her articles, is not only to gain the facts about the topic but also to develop curiosity about the topics that are right in front of our eyes but not talked about enough.

 Articles by Prachi Makwana